MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner.md

 ### Editing the registry for the scanner

 To change the default scanner behavior for protecting file types other than Office files, you must manually edit the registry and specify the additional file types that you want to be protected.
-Alternatively, you can protect all file types by specifying the `*` wildcard.
 For instructions, see [File API configuration](develop/file-api-configuration.md) from the developer guidance.
 In this documentation for developers, generic protection is referred to as "PFile".
 In addition, specific for the scanner:

 - The scanner has its own default behavior: Only Office file formats are protected by default.
 If the registry is not modified, any other file types will not be protected by the scanner.

+- If you want the same default protection behavior of the Azure Information Protection client, where all files are automatically protected with native or generic protection: Specify the `*` wildcard as a registry key, and `Default` as the value data.

 When you edit the registry, manually create the **MSIPC** key and **FileProtection** key if they do not exist, as well as a key for each file name extension.